In brief

 2021: Facebook positions itself as a pioneer of metavers, renaming the Group “Meta”, and suffers a notable setback.
 The change of identity, followed more by announcements than real proposals and actions, (almost) nipped Metavers and its developments in the bud.
 This new christening was confined to the event, and prolonged Facebook’s historic positioning: to be the first.
 A good hook, certainly, but insufficient in this case.

 Christensen emphasizes that disruption is a process, not an event.
-Mr. Zuckerberg’s teams clearly lacked the monitoring and application of this process, confronting them with the innovator’s dilemma, a dilemma in which “the incumbent player is torn between two equally losing choices: defend his historic business, at the risk of compromising his future if he ignores the potential of disruption, or bet on it at the risk of compromising his historic business, without being certain that disruption will result in a market” (P. Silberzhan).
+Mr. Zuckerberg’s teams clearly lacked the monitoring and application of this process, confronting them with the innovator’s dilemma, a dilemma in which ” the incumbent player is torn between two equally losing choices: to defend his historic business, at the risk of compromising his future if he ignores the potential of disruption, or to bet on it at the risk of compromising his historic business, without being certain that disruption will result in a market.”
+(P. Silberzhan).

 The Meta case